MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 > For extensions, see [Sending Extension Telemetry to Azure Application Insights](../developer/devenv-application-insights-for-extensions.md).

 ## <a name="ingest"></a> Controlling data ingestion
 Azure Application Insights supports overriding the standard data ingestion endpoint provided in the connection string (available from the Azure Application Insights portal).
-This means that you can send telemetry data to your own component for post-processing such as filtering or enrichment before ingesting data into your data source of choice (i.e., an Azure SQL database, a datalake, Azure Log Analytics, Azure Application Insights, or a third-party data store).
+This means that you can send telemetry data to your own component for post-processing such as filtering or enrichment before ingesting data into your data source of choice (such as an Azure SQL database, a datalake, Azure Log Analytics, Azure Application Insights, or a third-party data store).

 You can override the ingestion endpoint by using the IngestionEndpoint key in the Azure Application Insights connection string.